nickbalestra/nickbalestra.github.io/_posts/2016-09-4-demystifying-redux-createstore.md

 store.dispatch({ type: 'DECREMENT' })
 // 1
 {% endhighlight %}

+Finally we want to be able to specify an initial state when instantiating our store.
+Simple: move the state definition from the body of the function to its signature:

+{% highlight javascript %}
+function createStore(reducer, state) {
+  ...
+}
+{% endhighlight %}

 ***

 If you want to play around, feel free to fork my [redux-playground repository](https://github.com/nickbalestra/redux-playground)